 I need a DIY raglan t-shirt pattern in my life!
 Here’s the thing: it’s baseball season in my house for my 3 boys.
 And while their soccer schedule that runs 7 days a week about does me in, baseball season hits, and everything gets relaxed.
-Like the raglan t-shirt.
+Like the raglan sleeve tops.
 That looser fit and fun colorblocking is just the thing for ringing in summer.
 And playing ball.

 As for now, let’s bang out this DIY raglan t-shirt pattern.
 It’s easy enough for a beginner and a instant gratification project for a more advanced sewist, so let’s do this!